Vision-LLMs Can Fool Themselves with Self-Generated Typographic Attacks: Typographic Attacks against Large Vision Language Models

+We then test whether the model answer contains the correct choice (in this case (3) ).
+Moreover, we ensure that the order of $y$ is randomized in the answer options to avoid model bias to particular answer numbers.
+Note that the setup could be easily used to test image-text similarity based model (\eg CLIP \cite{radford2021learning}) by simply encoding each option through the text encoder and then retrieving the option with highest similarity score to the image.

-Finally, \citet{azuma2023defense} paste the attack at a random location on the image.
-However, this might occlude important visual cues (\eg a car logo when predicting the car model).
+Finally, \cite{azuma2023defense} paste the attack at a random location on the image.
+However, this might occlude important visual cues (\eg, a car logo when predicting the car model).
 To avoid this issue, we add a white space at the bottom and top of the image to allow for textual attacks.
-Refer to Appendix \ref{sec-apdx:white-space} for an illustrative example.
+Refer to the Appendix for further details.